getkloudi/integration-wrapper-generator/out/bitbucket/docs/RepositoriesApi.md

 let apiInstance = new Bitbucket.RepositoriesApi();
 let opts = {
-  'after': "after_example" // String | Filter the results to include only repositories create on or after this [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)  timestamp.
+  'after': "after_example", // String | Filter the results to include only repositories created on or after this [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)  timestamp.
 Example: `YYYY-MM-DDTHH:mm:ss.sssZ`
+  'role': "role_example", // String | Filters the result based on the authenticated user's role on each repository.  * **member**: returns repositories to which the user has explicit read access * **contributor**: returns repositories to which the user has explicit write access * **admin**: returns repositories to which the user has explicit administrator access * **owner**: returns all repositories owned by the current user
+  'q': "q_example", // String | Query string to narrow down the response as per [filtering and sorting](../meta/filtering). `role` parameter must also be specified.
+  'sort': "sort_example" // String | Field by which the results should be sorted as per [filtering and sorting](../meta/filtering).
 };
 apiInstance.repositoriesGet(opts, (error, data, response) => {
   if (error) {